 - In the event that a recommended licensed advisor/agent is not considered satisfactory, Eric will make reasonable efforts to recommend other advisors one at a time in an attempt to satisfy a site visitors planning or purchasing needs.

-- Dick is the http://annuityguys.org website author and owner; Eric is a guest video commentator.
+- Dick is the http://annuityguys.org website author and editor, Annuity Guys Ltd. is the website owner; Eric is a guest video commentator.
 Videos gathered from other public domain sources may also be used for educational and conceptual purposes.